 Students Back on Track Academically with Digital Curriculum

 Cherokee County School District high schools are gaining a better understanding of how to connect with these students.
 The district, Georgia's eighth largest in a community 40 miles north of Atlanta, has implemented new programs across its eight high schools, relying on modern, relevant digital curriculum to grab and hold student attention.
-As a result district graduation rates have increased by nearly 2 percent, currently standing at 82.1 percent for the 2011-12 school year.
+For the 2012—2013 school year, the district graduation rate increased 5.4 percentage points over the prior year.

 Single Digital Curriculum Meets Diverse Needs of School District